What are the Different Types of Burettes?

 A volumetric burette might be an economical and effective choice for some academic institutions, including middle or high school labs.
 However, for fast-paced lab environments, one must opt for an E-burette given the accuracy and efficiency offered by the instrument.

-Created by Microlit’s in-house team of product design engineers, it can be easily calibrated inside the lab without the need of an external calibration tool.
+Created by Microlit’s in-house team of product design engineers, it can be easily calibrated inside the lab without the need for an external calibration tool.
 Our team also makes sure that each model is individually calibrated.
 Some of its various features include:

 - Motor Controlled Piston Movement